Europe Working Holiday Visas for Australian Citizens

 Outside of your “host” country, you are still allowed to travel within the entire Schengen Area for up to 90 days out of every 180 days.
 This provides the opportunity to travel to other countries across Europe on weekends or your days off work.

 In practice, there are no real border checkpoints when travelling within the Schengen Area.
-However, if you have a visa for a particular Schengen country, there is a general expectation that you’ll spend the majority of your time while in Europe in that country (and not travelling the entire time in other Schengen countries).
+However, if you have a visa for a particular Schengen country, there is a general expectation that you’ll spend the majority of your time while in Europe in that country (and not travelling the entire year in other Schengen countries).

 With cheap air and train travel widely available in Europe, there really is a lot you can see all over the continent – even on a budget!
 In fact, European low-cost airlines like Ryanair, easyJet and Wizz Air often sell flights for as low as $10-20.
 Of course, this price excludes checked baggage so you’ll need to get used to packing light!